dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “Because we’re the good guys.
 Because we’re on the side of right.”

 She relaxed by about half.
 She looked up at me.
 For the first time I noticed I was taller than her.
-She was always a grown up before.
+She was always a grown-up before.

 “This will be easy, Whitley.
 I just need you to ask the mayor a simple question.
 And when we win, everything will be right again.
 It’ll be the Seahaven Island you always told me was the best place in the world,” I said.